Yasuf: History

+Yasuf is an ancient village that is known from all periods.
+Potsherds from the Iron Age II (8th and 7th centuries BCE), have been found, and also from the Hellenistic/Roman, Crusader/Ayyubid, Mamluk and early Ottoman era.
+Byzantine ceramics have also been found.

 NE and SW of the village is a large cemetery, with tombs carved into rock, some with arcosolia.

-Potsherds from the Iron Age II (8th and 7th centuries BCE), have been found, and also from the Hellenistic/Roman, Crusader/Ayyubid, Mamluk and early Qttoman era.
-Byzantine ceramics have also been found.

 Iron age

 Yasuf is identified with the Israelite village of Yaashuv mentioned in the Samaria Ostraca.

 Classical antiquity

-During the Roman period, it was one of three important markets for fruits, grains and legumes in the northern Judean mountains, southern Samaria, and the region of Lod.
+During the Roman period it was one of three important markets for fruits, grains and legumes in the northern Judean mountains, southern Samaria, and the region of Lod.

-The village is mentioned by name in the Samaritan Book of Joshua, and in the 'Samaritan Chronicle', its ancient name is recorded as Jusepheh.
+The village is mentioned by its current name in the Samaritan Book of Joshua, and in the "Samaritan Chronicle", its name is recorded as Jusepheh.
+According to the former, a story recounts how two Samaritan brothers, Ephraim and Menashe of Yasuf, hosted a Jewish pilgrim for the night and swapped the doves the pilgrim intended to offer as a sacrifice in the Temple of Jerusalem with mice.
+When their actions were discovered, they were punished and forced into servitude in the Temple.
 In a Samaritan text, the town was known to be inhabited by Samaritan High Priests.

 Middle ages

-During the Crusader period, Diya' al-Din (1173–1245) writes that there was a rural mosque in Yasuf, indicating that there was a significant Muslim population in the village at the time.
+During the Crusader period Diya' al-Din (1173–1245) writes that there was a rural mosque in Yasuf, indicating that there was a significant Muslim population in the village at the time.
 He also noted that followers of Ibn Qudamah lived here.

 Yakut (1179–1229) noted that Yasuf was a "village of Nabulus in the Filastin province.
 It is celebrated for its abundance of pomegranates."